|

 A commonly-used method that doesn't work is to remove all papers to be discussed with Sue from their project

-you don't have time to put the papers back in the folder.
+you don't have time to put the papers back in their respective folders, and they're likely to get lost.

-The solution -- Use colored flags or sticky notes to 'sort' paper without removing it from its project folder.
-Use visual
+I recommend colored flags or sticky notes to 'sort' papers without

-cues.
-If Sue's last name is Green, she gets the green flags.
+Use the colors as visual cues.
+If Sue's last name is Green, she gets the green sticky notes.
 When you see a paper to be discussed with Sue, stick on a

 green flag.
 When Sue calls, reach for the green-flagged papers.
 (Remove the colored flag when you're done.)
 How about Bob,